BrekiTomasson/laravel-model-finder/README.md

 implementation better.

 This way of implementing the package does not require you to create an entirely new class.
 Instead, all you need to do is `use CanBeSoleSearched` inside of the
-`Model` you wish to be searchable and define the required attribute, `public static array $query_keys`.
-In this case, you do not need to define the attribute `$query_model`, as this will be inherently defined based on the Model that you're using the `CanBeSoleSearched` trait in.
+`Model` you wish to be searchable and define the required attribute, `public static array $queryKeys`.
+In this case, you do not need to define the attribute `$queryModel`, as this will be inherently defined based on the Model that you're using the `CanBeSoleSearched` trait in.

-After that is done, you should be able to call `Country::findSole('taiwan')`, for example, and it will scan the columns defined in `$query_keys` and return a single result, if available.
+After that is done, you should be able to call `Country::findSole('taiwan')`, for example, and it will scan the columns defined in `$queryKeys` and return a single result, if available.
 You can, of course, define your own `findSole` method that overwrites the one defined in the trait, but this is usually not necessary.